Sageuk: 1970s

 As television sets started to be rolled out en masse, the number of television series also grew.
 Just like in cinema, however, the policies of the ruling regime affected them as well.
-Thus dramatic historical figures were replaced by national heroes like general Yi Sun-shin or Sejong the Great.
+Thus dramatic historical figures were replaced by national heroes like general Yi Sun-sin or Sejong the Great.
 Sageuk of the time mixed legends and reality, the major cause of which was the enormous demand for TV series.
 Historical factual accuracy would have required scriptwriters to research historical documents written in hanja characters, which, considering the demand and the daily episodes, would have been impossible.
 Also, legends were easier to be dramatized.

 As television dominated, cinema declined, and out of all the historic films of the period only two could achieve success at the box office: Lee Gyu-ung's Seongung Yi Sun-sin (성웅 이순신) and yet another Chunhyangga adaptation, this time by Lee Seong-gu.
 Critics applauded other works, like Gate of Woman (홍살문, Hongsalmun, 1972), An Executioner (망나니, Mangnani, 1974), Concentration of Attention (집념, Jibnyeom, 1976) or A War Diary (난중일기, Nanjungilgi, 1977).